serhatSamioglu/KotlinFundamentals/README.md

 Also there are two different return type:
 1. context: Return the object itself, which is scoped.
 2. lambda: Return the last statement in the scope block.
-So you should consider carefully what return value you want based on what you want to do next in your code.
+So you should consider carefully what return value you want based on what you want to do next in your code.*/

 Scopes
 1. Let
 - The most common usage is null checks with safe call operator(?.)
 - ‘let’ operation is performed on a object and return last statement in ‘let’ block.
-If there is no statement, it will return Unit by default like calling a function that has no return value.*/
+If there is no statement, it will return Unit by default like calling a function that has no return value.

 fun main() {
     val animal = Animal("Max")